 On March 24, 2015 the Company announced a private placement offering ("Offering") of up to 8,000,000 units ("Units") at a price of \$0.06 per Unit for gross proceeds of \$480,000 if the Offering is fully subscribed.
 Each Unit will consist of one common share of the Corporation ("Common Share") and one non-transferrable Common Share purchase warrant ("Warrant").
 Each Warrant may be exercised for one additional Common Share for a period of 24 months from the closing date of the Offering at a price of \$0.08 per share if exercised in the first 12 months and \$0.10 per share if exercised in the remaining 12 month period.
-As of the date of these financial statements, the Company had closed two tranches of the Offering for proceeds of \$425,700 with a total of 7,095,025 Units subscribed for.
+As of the date of these financial statements, the Company had closed Offering with all Units fully subscribed for.